 Reading the room is a must for virtually any kind of presentation, and a QBR is no exception.
 Keep a pulse on how engaged your audience is.
 If you notice attention is waning, and it seems like you're losing people, try to expedite your presentation or drum up some enthusiasm.

-Maybe you call on some audience members or ask for questions.
+Maybe you call some audience members or ask their questions.
 You might want to liven up your body language or switch up your tone to capture some more attention.
 You could share a quick story or some other out-of-left-field play to shake things up.

 One way or another, be adaptive to keep your audience from drifting off.
 That might be easier said than done.
 That kind of improvisation doesn't always come naturally to people — particularly during something as dry as a business presentation — but you have to be willing to give it a shot.